 In addition, a frequently mentioned concern in the previous paragraphs was the lack of knowledge and technical expertise regarding robots.
 This is a problem at every level, since it affects all actors, and it influences the attitudes towards robot acceptance (both for users and workers), as well as it determines the actual level of operational capacities (i.e., using robots for therapies, solving malfunctions, etc.).
-As a consequence, adequate information, orientation, and training practices of all the involved actors are crucial3 [36].
+As a consequence, adequate information, orientation, and training practices of all the involved actors are crucial5 [36] [36bis].
+The European Public Service Union specifically calls for investment in re-skilling and up-skilling of the workforce when undertaking automation processes in healthcare settings [49].